deosrc/technical-test-violet/README.md

 2. Open the repository folder in VSCode.
 3. When prompted, click the button to "Reopen in Container".
 Alternatively, press `F1`, and select `Dev Containers: Reopen in Container".

 VSCode may take a few minutes to build the container on first run.
 Once fully loaded, you can execute the CLI by pressing `F5` as normal.
 CLI arguments can be set in `.vscode/launch.json`.
+Available arguments will be output to the console when running the application if no arguments or invalid arguments are provided.

 Unit tests can be executed from the "Testing" tab.